BoodramV/UpdatedDatabase/UWI-Vet-WebApp/docs/blog.md

 2. Everyone on board a proper timeline of events was created.
 3. Once the timeline was created everyone knew what had to be done.

+### Monday 25th March, 2019
+1. Meet with Shareeda and presented the upload student data via excel worksheet.
+2. Rotations page started ability to upload competencies once properly formated.
+3. Meet with Mr. DeFreitas for assistance on the uploading of Excel and manipulation

+## April

+### Monday 8th April, 2019
+1. Meet with Shareeda got in trouble more work was supposed to be done.
+2. Varun got upset with everyone wanted to give up.
+Aaron reassured everyone that things going to be okay.
+3. More documentation was done regarding Implementation, Ranking, Drawings, and also Class Diagram started.
+4. Daniel started working on the Marking Students page.

+### Friday 12th April, 2019
+1. Ran in toruble with the marking sought help from daniel friend who assisted with JavaScript.
+2. Got feedback on diagram as well as other doumentation requirements.

+### Monday 15th April, 2019
+1. Meet with shareeda said that we are going good happy to see that made
+2. Daniel got upset with everyone said we gonna fail!!
+3. Tensions began to flare.
+4. Documentation going preety good.

+### Remainder of the Week
+1. Started going whole night from about tuesday to Wednesday morning.
+2. Daniel started to lose his marbles Wednesday night going into Thursday wanted to cuss out everybody.